Harald-U/knative-handson-workshop/docs/7-Debugging.md

    NAME          URL                                                   LATEST   AGE    CONDITIONS   READY   REASON authors-jee   http://authors-jee-knativetutorial.apps-crc.testing            3m7s   0 OK / 3     False   RevisionMissing : Configuration "authors-jee" does not have any ready Revision.
    ```
    It is normal and to be expected that the revision is not available for some time immediately after the deployment because the application container needs to start first.
+A revision is ready when the container successfully started.
 But in this example the revision isnâ€™t available (ready) after over 3 minutes and that is not normal.

 1. Check the pod(s):
    ```